devpatelcan/lego-brick-sorter/README.md

 <br>

-Feel free to view the resources used to design this system!
+**Feel free to view the resources developed to get this brick sorter come to life in this repository!**